-The Lobular Breast Cancer Alliance Inc. (LBCA) has just transitioned from being a small, all volunteer-led, fiscally sponsored project to becoming a high-impact, independent charitable organization focusing on advocacy and desperately needed funding for invasive lobular carcinoma (ILC) cancer research.
-As an independent organization, we expect to accelerate our ability to promote and fund research and get one step closer to eradicating ILC permanently.
-We are currently a board of five and seek to invite a few more qualified, motivated, and passionate individuals who are dedicated to our mission who will help us sustain what we have built so far, expand to achieve all we strive to accomplish, and to make an impact.
+The Lobular Breast Cancer Alliance Inc. (LBCA) is a small, but high-impact, independent charitable organization focusing on raising awareness of invasive lobular carcinoma (ILC), advocacy and desperately needed funding for ILC research.
+Since becoming an independent organization in January 2022, we have accelerated our ability to promote and fund research and are able each day to get one step closer to eradicating ILC permanently.
+We are currently a board of seven and seek to invite a few more qualified, motivated, and passionate individuals who are dedicated to our mission who will help us sustain what we have built so far, expand to achieve all we strive to accomplish, and to make an even greater impact on this sneaky breast disease.

 Background on ILC and LBCA